sreeram-gr/sreeram-gr/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Software Test Automation of Web UI and API applications.
+- 🔭 I’m Software Engineer currently working on Software Test Automation of Web UI and API applications.
-- 👯 I’m looking to collaborate on Software Test Automation Projects.
 - 😄 Pronouns: He/Him